When to use the small claims court

 There is a small claims track claim limit.
-The total you can claim in England and Wales is £10,000.
-In Scotland and Northern Ireland it's £3,000.
+The total you can claim in England and Wales is £10,000, in Scotland it's £5,000 and in Northern Ireland it's £3,000.

 There are a couple of key exceptions to this.
 You can't claim up to this amount for housing disrepair or personal injury, the limit for these is £1,000.

 But even if your claim is within the claims limit, a judge may decide that a case cannot be heard as a small claim if the case is believed to be too complex.

 You will be asked whether you would like to be referred to a mediation service after you commence a small claims court claim in England and Wales.

 This is to improve awareness of Alternative Dispute Resolution and encourage parties to use it.